ahsandar/constantine/README.md

 > `./local_resolver_stop.sh`

-If you stop the containers, local resolver will need to be started use the script `local_resolver_start.sh`
+If you stop the containers, local resolver will need to be started to have your device be able to connect to internet use the script `local_resolver_start.sh`

 > `./local_resolver_start.sh`